 - “92% of consumers trust recommendations from friends”.

 - “WOMM brings in 5 times more sales than paid media”.

 - “74% of consumers identify word of mouth as a critical influencer in their purchasing decision”.

-There are different referral strategies you can use to get and get people talking about your brand with their friends and family.
+There are different referral strategies you can use to get people talking about your brand with their friends and family.
 You can use the classic refer a friend strategy.
 Offer incentives by way of coupons and discounts if customers share pictures of them using your product or service on their social profiles.
 Or if they leave a review about you on their profiles.

 Customer referrals (when done right) help you create a buzz about your brand and stand out from the crowd.
-Referral marketing can also be done at scale; there are some powerful referral tools that help you manage power up your efforts.
+Referral marketing can also be done at scale; there are some powerful referral tools that help you manage and power up your efforts.